Early Career Fellowships in Hellenic Studies in Greece and Cyprus 2021-22

 Applicants will also provide the names and contact information for three references.
 Applicants are advised to confirm the availability of their references in advance.
 The CHS application system will solicit letters from references only after an applicant has submitted an application.

 Please note that applicants may not write reference letters for other applicants.
-Additionally, members of the selection committee, namely the CHS DC Chair of the Senior Fellows & Chair for Academic Affairs and CHS Greece President of the Board of Directors, the senior fellows, and the Director of CHS, may not write reference letters.
+Additionally, members of the selection committee, namely the senior fellows and the CHS faculty director, may not write reference letters.

-Applicants with questions should contact the Fellowships Program Manager by e-mail.
+Applicants with questions should contact the Fellowships Program Manager at firstname.lastname@example.org.